thm-projects/arsnova-flashcards/docker_readme.md

 ---

 ## Image overview
 There are two stages and two variations for which you could build and run the app.
-All in all you will find four Dockerfiles in this repository.
+All in all you will find three dockerfiles and four docker-compose in this repository.
 We will go into what is for what now.

 **You can build/run the app in two stages: _production_ and _develop_.**